-As one of the most powerful countries, it should be a leader in PPPs.
-The spending of the United States on PPP infrastructure projects accounted for only 9 percent of the global total.
-The reason for this is the municipal bond market in the country.
+As one of the most powerful countries, it should therefore be a leader in PPPs.
+The spending of the United States on PPP infrastructure projects accounted for only nine percent of the global total.
+The reason somehow for this is the municipal bond market in the country.

-The United States was ranked 16th when it comes to the infrastructure competitiveness.
+The United States is number 16 when it comes to the infrastructure competitiveness.
 PPP units like the Federal Highway Administration, National Council of PPP, and Department of State; Global Partnership Initiative exist; but they are not enough for America to be hailed as a global leader in infrastructure.

 Other Public-Private Partnership Plans for Jamaica